Beware this is Gmail keyboard shortcuts cheat sheet.

 Note: In order to be able to use the Gmail shortcuts through your keyboard, you need to enable “Keyboard Shortcuts” from the general settings as shown in the image below.

-Gmail Shortcuts To Save Time And Increase Productivity
+Gmail Keyboard Shortcuts Cheat Sheet to Save Time and Increase Productivity

 1. Marking Specified Range of Emails